pnp/powerautomate-samples/samples/site-design-homepage/README.md

 ## Summary

-This will set a Home page with Web Parts on a newly created Site using a Site Design
+This will set a Home page with Web Parts on a newly created Site using a Site Design.

 ![Preview](assets/preview.png "Automation Preview Image")